 Good Neighbor Leadership Team

-Barbara Bridgewater has been volunteering with Good Neighbor since fall of 2015 and has served on the Board since July 2016.
+Barbara Bridgewater, President, has been volunteering with Good Neighbor since fall of 2015 and has served on the Board since July 2016.
 She works as a part-time case manager for Compassion Ministries, a transitional family shelter in Waco, and also teaches English as a Second Language to adults through McLennan Community College.
 She came to Compassion from Ohio where she was working for a transitional program and emergency shelter for 6 years.
 Barbara has a Bachelor’s degree in Elementary Education from Miami of Ohio University and a Master’s Degree in Education, specializing in Bilingual Education from Ohio University.
 Barbara, who has two girls, is married to Phillip Bridgewater, a full-time employee of Habitat for Humanity.
 The whole family is very involved in Hope Fellowship, a neighborhood church ministry in Waco, as well as with Habitat and Compassion.

-Dr. Laine Scales moved to Waco in 1999 to begin work at Baylor University as a social work professor.
+Laine Scales, Founder, moved to Waco in 1999 to begin work at Baylor University as a social work professor.
 Laine moved to Sanger Heights in 2003, renovating an old home on Colcord Avenue.
 She has been engaged in Waco as a member of Hope Fellowship, the Community Race Relations Council, and Prosper Waco Education Steering Committee.
 In 2016 Laine was awarded the Master Teacher designation, Baylor’s most prestigious teaching award.
 Laine publishes books and articles on the history of women in higher education and social work.
 Inspired by this legacy, creating a settlement house that brings together neighborhoods and universities for community improvement has been an important goal for her, so in 2012 she gathered a group of advisors to create what would eventually become Good Neighbor Settlement House and Worship Center, which opened in 2016.